zDestinate/INS_sourcemod/discordbot/README.md

 You will need to `npm install` to install the require lib for this discord bot.<br>
 Make sure you edit your main.js file and put in your server IP, port, rcon_password, and your bot token.<br>
+Read through everything and edit it.<br>
-After all that, all you have to do is to run the main.js from the server folder.
+After all that, all you have to do is to run the main.js from the server folder and you will have to invite your bot to your discord server.
+Bot will show up in your discord server and you will have to give the permission to the bot strictly.
+Otherwise the bot will send all the messages from all the text channel to in game chat.